iiAku/kolibri-frontend/documentation/index.md

 ### Governor

-The **Governor** contract has four resposibilities in the Kollibri System:
+The **Governor** contract has four resposibilities in the Kolibri System:

 In the medium term, this will be a time-locked multi-sig contract.
 In the long term, this will be a DAO.

 #### Contract Upgrades

 The Governor may set `address` references in contract storage.
-For instance, to upgrade the `Oracle` contract in the Kollibri system an individual would deploy a new contract in the correct shape.
+For instance, to upgrade the `Oracle` contract in the Kolibri system an individual would deploy a new contract in the correct shape.
 Then the Governor would call `OvenProxy`'s `setOracleContractAddress` method with the address of the new `Oracle`.

 All contract pointers are governable, *EXCEPT* for the pointer from an `Oven` to the `OvenProxy`.
 This is because `Oven` code holds user's funds and is immutable so that governance may never confiscate funds.